Getting Started

 trained & competent with Seagrass-Watch protocol, it’s time to start your first monitoring

-If you are interested in becoming part of the Global Seagrass Observing Network, it is recommended that you follow these steps:
+If you are interested in becoming part of Seagrass-Watch: Global Seagrass Observing Network, please follow the steps outlined below

 Partner Scientist